Understand the Alexa Web API for Games

 Requirements for the skill and web app

-To use the Alexa Web API for Games, your skill and your web app must meet these requirements.
+To use the Alexa Web API for Games, your skill and your web app must meet the following requirements.

-- The skill must be configured to support either the Display or Alexa Presentation Language interface.
+- Configure your skill to support the Alexa Presentation HTML Interface.

-- The web app must be hosted at an Internet-accessible
+- Host your web app at an internet-accessible

 - The web app must be a game.
-Other types of apps cannot use the Alexa Web API for Games.
+Other types of apps can't use the Alexa Web API for Games.

 Test your skill and the web app

-You can use Chrome DevTools on your development machine to debug your skill's web app that's running on an Amazon Fire TV device.
-For more information, see Using Web App Tester and DevTools.
+You can use Chrome DevTools on your development computer to debug your skill's web app that's running on an Amazon Fire TV device.
+For details, see Using Web App Tester and DevTools.

 Use of HTML game engines and relevant libraries

 With Web API for Games, you can use various techniques and tools to manage graphics and advanced audio.
 You can do animation with HTML and CSS, Canvas, SVG, and WebGL.
 Developers have numerous HTML game frameworks and libraries to choose from.
-Here are a few popular options.
+The following list shows some popular options:

 - three.js – 3D library and app framework using WebGL